IBM/merlin-docs/docs/guides/platform/Install_MERLIN_Online.md

 Complete the following steps to create a docker-registry secret to enable the deployment to pull the IBM i Modernization Engine For Lifecycle Integration images from the IBM® Entitled Registry.

-### Create the entitlement key secret with either of the following methods:
+### Create the entitlement key secret with either of the following methods

 Obtain the entitlement key that is assigned to the IBMid.
-Log in to MyIBM Container Software Library Opens in a new tab with the IBMid and password details that are associated with the entitled software.
+Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/) with the IBMid and password details that are associated with the entitled software.
 Then configure the global image pull secret on the Openshift environment.

 - Extract the current global image pull secret from the cluster into a file in the current directory named .dockerconfigjson:
 ```